VertebrateResequencing/wr/.docs/nextflow/gaps.md

 - `enabled` — conditionally enable/disable publishing.
 - `failOnError` — fail the task if publishing fails.

+The cloud-only options (`tags`, `contentType`, `storageClass`) are not relevant to wr and are listed in `unsupported.md`.

 ## Channel Operators — Type Conversion

-The `toLong()`, `toFloat()`, and `toDouble()` channel operators are recognised and parsed without error, but they are no-ops — items pass through without actual type conversion.
+The `toInteger()`, `toLong()`, `toFloat()`, and `toDouble()` channel operators are recognised and parsed without error, but they are no-ops — items pass through without actual type conversion.
 In real Nextflow these convert each channel item to the respective numeric type.
 If upstream items are already the correct type (common in practice) the end result is the same, but string-to-number conversion will not happen.

+## Channel Operators — `collate` Sliding Window

+The `collate(size)` operator is supported, but the two-argument `collate(size, step)` variant (sliding window) and the three-argument `collate(size, step, remainder)` variant are not implemented.
+Only the simple fixed-size chunking form works.

+## Container Config — `runOptions`

+The `docker.runOptions`, `singularity.runOptions`, and
+`apptainer.runOptions` config settings allow passing arbitrary flags to the container runtime (e.g. `--gpus all` for GPU access).
+Only the `enabled` flag is currently parsed from container config scopes.
+Adding `runOptions` support would be valuable for GPU and device-access workflows — the value could be appended to wr's container flags.